 All of these storage sites are in active use.
 Oklaunion Plant uses dry handling systems for both fly ash and bottom ash.
 Ash now is stored in a lined landfill.

-While Oklaunion Plant has five coal ash storage sites covered by this rule, there are no 2018 reports as the groundwater at the plant does not qualify as an aquifer.
+While Oklaunion Plant has five coal ash storage sites covered by this rule, there are no 2018 or 2019 reports as the groundwater at the plant does not qualify as an aquifer.

 - Coal Combustion Residuals Monitoring & Reporting

 Public Service Company of Oklahoma (PSO) has determined that a groundwater monitoring program is not necessary at Oklaunion Plant.
 The rule does not require groundwater monitoring when an aquifer is not present.
 The groundwater at Oklaunion does not qualify as an aquifer because it does not yield usable quantities of water.

 Alternate Source Reviews were not conducted for any CCR storage sites at Oklaunion Plant because groundwater monitoring is not required.

 - Location Restrictions

 The CCR rule established location restrictions for coal ash storage sites.
 It requires that storage site locations be evaluated regarding proximity to groundwater aquifers, wetlands, fault areas, seismic zones and unstable areas (example: presence of quicksand).